The Man McMaster Couldn’t Fire

 Cohen-Watnick attended Bethesda Chevy-Chase High School, graduating in 2004.
 It was in high school when Cohen-Watnick seems to have become politically active.
-One person who knew him at the time said that, together with a friend, Cohen-Watnick set up a table outside the Barnes and Noble in downtown Bethesda in the summer of 2003 to “just sort of argue with people about the Iraq War ... just to get into fights with Bethesda liberals.”
+One person who knew him at the time says that, together with a friend, Cohen-Watnick set up a table outside the Barnes and Noble in downtown Bethesda in the summer of 2003 to “just sort of argue with people about the Iraq War … just to get into fights with Bethesda liberals.”
 A White House official denied this anecdote, saying it was “false.”

 Cohen-Watnick entered the University of Pennsylvania in the fall of 2004.
-He struck one classmate there at the time as a libertarian, but over the years seemed to shift in a more hawkish direction, the classmate said.
+He struck one classmate there at the time as a libertarian, but over the years seemed to shift in a more hawkish direction, the classmate says.
 Cohen-Watnick was involved in an on-campus Terrorism Awareness Week connected to the controversial conservative writer David Horowitz’s “Islamo-Fascism Awareness Week” events.

 “We need people to be passionate about the problem of terrorism,” he’s quoted as saying in a Daily Pennsylvanian article about the event, advocating more courses devoted to the subject.